One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.

 add_filter('comment_form_default_fields', 'wpb_alter_comment_form_fields');

-Then, simply toggle on the ‘Active’ button.
+Then, you’ll want to toggle on the ‘Active’ button.

-Click ‘Save Snippet’ so that the changes take effect.
+With that done, go ahead and click ‘Save Snippet’ so that the changes take effect.

 If you visit your site, you’ll now see that the ‘Name’ and ‘Email’ fields are marked as ‘Optional.’